-Excited to get back to holidays abroad but wondering what the COVID vaccine rollout means for your travel insurance?
+Holidays abroad have been back for a while, but are you still wondering what the COVID vaccine rollout means for your travel insurance?

-Holidays are back on the cards and while it’s a time to celebrate, it’s also important to be aware of a few changes to your travel insurance.
+It’s important to be aware of a few changes to your travel insurance since COVID-19.

 Proof of vaccination